-ART, INSPIRATION & RISK GABRIEL HARP, Coclimate
+ART, INSPIRATION & RISK GABRIEL HARP, CoCLIMATE

 This exhibition, entitled BREATHE, provides a chance to reflect, and be mindful about the linkages between health, the environment, and public engagement.
 The exhibition offers attendees a small sample of evidence, objects, visualizations, images, and gestures; each is designed to convey the impacts of air pollutants and what those impacts mean for personal and environmental health.
-The work presented here is a provocation for attendees to explore the future linkages of air quality, technology, culture, infrastructure, and health within their own jurisdictions.
+It is hoped that the work presented here stimulates viewers to further explore linkages between air quality, climate and health, as well as between technology, culture and infrastructure in their own environment.